 When a dog is unchained, a transformation begins.
 It starts with what we call “zoomies:” The running, jumping, exuberant joy our Fidos display once unchained – many for the first time in years.
 That visible happiness puts smiles on the faces of our volunteers and most importantly, on the faces of our client families who through this process being to connect with their pets in a more meaningful way.

 This single moment represents the beginning of an even deeper bond between a dog and his or her family.
-Since we built our first Fences in 2009, we’ve witnessed more than 1300 “zoomies!”
-We’ve expanded to cover Southwest Washington and most areas throughout Oregon, answering the call and building eight to ten fences per month in every kind of weather.
+Since we built our first Fences in 2009, we’ve witnessed more than 2,200 “zoomies!”
+We’ve expanded to cover Southwest Washington and most areas throughout Oregon, answering the call and building an average of 13 fences per month in every kind of weather.

 Additionally, we’ve inspired change on a larger scale: In 2014, Fences For Fido was instrumental in the historic passage of Oregon’s first anti-tethering law, which restricts the amount of time a dog can be chained.